noelmcloughlin/airflow-component/README.md

 # PREPARE

+Declare your configuration in [https:/github.com/noelmcloughlin/airflow-component/blob/master/sitedata.j2](https://github.com/noelmcloughlin/airflow-component/blob/master/sitedata.j2)

 Commission your infrastructure inline with [our reference ticketing architecture](https://github.com/noelmcloughlin/airflow-component/blob/master/INFRA.md) guide.

-Review Customer configuration in [https:/github.com/noelmcloughlin/airflow-component/blob/master/sitedata.j2](https://github.com/noelmcloughlin/airflow-component/blob/master/sitedata.j2)

 Logon as airflowservice on each participating host and user, and ensure proxy is published (in ~/.bashrc).